Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 If the pleasure level just before ejaculation was 99, currently it could be said to be hovering around 85.

-「Ahh, kuuuuh…it feels so, good…」
+"Ahh, kuuuuh…it feels so, good…"

-「Haa, haa, m, me too… I’ve always wanted to do something like this, even if it was just once, you see.
-I mean, your cock is… not only hard and big… but also very, strong!」
+"Haa, haa, m, me too… I’ve always wanted to do something like this, even if it was just once, you see.
+I mean, your cock is… not only hard and big… but also very, strong!"

 As she rubbed her cheeks against him, Sera’s hot breath was hitting him.